 Any violations of this policy will result in appropriate corrective and/or disciplinary action.
-For related information, please refer to the Code of Student Conduct and Responsibility policy.
+For related information, please refer to the Code of Student Conduct and Responsibility policy, which appears in SECTION I.

 The College reserves the right to seek compensation and/or indemnification from a student for damage(s) arising from violations of this policy.
 In addition, the College and/or third parties may pursue criminal and/or civil action for violations of law.